teamdeeson/d8-quickstart/README.md

 ### Required configuration
 You should check through all of the services and settings files and make any required amendments.

+It is highly recommended that you create a site.aliases.drushrc.php and configure your local environment.

 ## Build and install
 At Deeson we use Makefiles to orchestrate any additional tasks such as building dependencies and running tests.
 This ensures we have a universal mechanism for task running across all of our projects.